MarkKleinfelder/about-me/README.md

 # About Me

 ## Before GA:
-I was working at a web agency called BlueModus as a UX Lead.
+I was working as a lead AV engineer in Cincinnati.

 ## Outcomes support I need:
-None - I will be providing it (with Becca)
+help with resume, portfolio, and networking.

 ## Day 1 Goals:
-1. Make 17 new developers
+not to cry.

 ## Two Truths and a Lie